Get a Demo

 Organizational Needs and Risk Profile

-• Endpoint-centric security: If your organization relies heavily on endpoints such as workstations, laptops, or mobile devices, EDR may be the better fit.
+• Endpoint-centric security: If your organization relies heavily on endpoints such as workstations, laptops, or mobile devices, EDR may be a better fit.
 It offers visibility into endpoint activities, making it ideal for detecting malware, insider threats, and file-based attacks.

 • Network-wide protection: Organizations with complex or distributed network environments, such as multi-cloud infrastructures or large data centers, may find NDR indispensable.
 It provides insights into network traffic, helping detect advanced persistent threats (APTs) and lateral movements.